🚀 Pre-launch — Launching May 2026

 사업자 등록 절차 (Registration process):

-1. Visit 세무서 (tax office) or register online at hometax.go.kr
+1. Visit a 세무서 (tax office) or register online at hometax.go.kr

 2. Submit: Passport + ARC + business location address + business description